Apple silicon: Apple S7

 Used in the Apple Watch Series 7 and second-generation HomePod.
 The S7 CPU has the same T8301 identifier and quoted performance as the S6.
 It is the second time utilizing the energy-efficient "little" Thunder cores of the A13 Bionic.

 Apple S8

 Used in the Apple Watch SE (2nd generation), Watch Series 8, and Watch Ultra.
 The S8 CPU has the same T8301 identifier and quoted performance as the S6 and S7.
 It is the final CPU to utilize the energy-efficient "little" Thunder cores of the A13 Bionic.

 Apple S9

 Used in the Apple Watch Series 9 and Watch Ultra 2.
 The S9 CPU has a new dual-core CPU with 60 percent more transistors than the S8, a new four-core Neural Engine and the new U2 ultra-wide band chip.
 The dual-cores in the S9 are based on the A16 Bionic's energy efficient "little" Sawtooth cores.

 Apple S10

 Used in the Apple Watch Series 10, Series 11, SE 3, and Watch Ultra 3.
-The S10 CPU is the second time utilizing the energy-efficient "little" Sawtooth cores of the A16 Bionic.
+It is the final CPU to utilize the energy-efficient "little" Sawtooth cores of the A16 Bionic.

+Apple S11

+Used in the Apple Watch Series 12 and Watch Ultra 4.
+The S11 is derived from the A20 Pro.
+It adds an always-on processor which includes a Secure Exclave enabling Audio Intelligence features.